Kapendev/parin/TOUR.md

 * `parin.timer`: Time utilities
 * `parin.ui`: Immediate mode UI

-The `parin.engine` module is the only mandatory module for creating a game.
+The `parin.types` and `parin.engine` modules are the only mandatory module for creating a game.
 All other modules are optional and can be included as needed.
 The `import parin` statement in the example above is a convenience import that includes all modules.